cloudify-cosmo/docs.getcloudify.org/content/manager/advanced-blueprint-example.md

       SSH-ing into agent machines will be done with this key.
 ```

-{% call c.note("Note") %}
+{% call c.tip("Default Values") %}
-We do not supply any default values for these inputs, this means that users will be obliged to enter values when deploying this blueprint.
-If you do want to supply default values, you can do so like this:
+If you would like to set default values for the inputs, you can do so like this:

 ```yaml
 inputs: